The Playground Project (Revised Edition 2018)

 An Anthology on Play

 Until the 1980s—and in rare cases until today—playgrounds were places for social experiments, risky projects, and spectacular sculptures.
 Architects, urban planners, artists, parents, and children were invited to leave their comfort zone and to venture into something new.
-"The Playground Project" brings many of these exemplary, but nowadays forgotten initiatives, pioneering acts, and adventures back.
-Examples from Europe, the USA, Japan, and India are discussed in depth and illustrated with numerous images.
-This is the first comprehensive overview of this kind and addresses laymen as well as experts who want to do more than just seesaw and swing.
+"The Playground Project" brings many of these exemplary, but nowadays forgotten initiatives, pioneering designs, and adventures back.
+Examples from Europe, America, Japan, and India are discussed in depth and illustrated with numerous images.
+This is the first comprehensive overview of this kind, and addresses laymen as well as experts who want to do more than just seesaw and swing.

 Softcover, 203 x 262 mm